Observational assessment of the viability of de Sitter-G\"odel-de Sitter phase transition: Simulations and results

 \section{Simulations and results}

-It was argued in the previous section that an early dGd phase transition (happening around the end of inflation) would generate Casimir forces.
-These forces would generate potentially observable inhomogeneities in the Universe.
-In this section, we first simulate the fluctuations in the inflaton filed by the dGd scenario and then consider them as possible seeds of inhomogeneities in the Universe.
-Our goal is to assess their detectability in the observations of CMB anisotropies.
+It was argued in the previous section that an early dGd phase transition (happening around the end of inflation) would generate the Casimir forces.
+These forces would generate potentially observable inhomogeneities in the universe.
+In this section, we first simulate the fluctuations in the inflaton filed by the dGd scenario and then consider them as possible seeds of inhomogeneities in the universe.
+Our goal is to assess their detectability in the observations of CMB anisotropies and large-scale structures.

-Consider the Universe as a 3D lattice with $n^3$ cubic cells (with side $d$) as schematically illustrated in Figure~\ref{fig:lattice}.
+Consider the universe as a 3D lattice with $n^3$ cubic cells (with side $d$) as schematically illustrated in Figure~\ref{fig:lattice}.
 We find $n=30$ to be a proper choice in this work, yielding converged results with reasonable computational cost.
 The location of each cell is represented by its center coordinates.
 In the G\"odel phase each cell would experience some shrinkage, $\delta$, along a random direction.
-In general, one can calculate $\delta$ by using the geodesic equation of a test particle moving under the Casimir force.
-However, since $\tilde{t}$ is considered to be small, the Newtonian approximation $ \delta \approx \frac{1}{2m} \mathit{F}_{\textrm{ {Casimir}}}\tilde{t}^2$ would suffice.
-On the other hand, using Eq.~\ref{force} yields